JurianB/Unity-Multiplayer/README-Photon.md

     }
 }
 ```
+By extending the class with _MonoBehaviourPunCallbacks_, we can use use the basic MonoBehaviour with an extension on Photon's own implementation features that adds more networking API's.

+Instead of calling the AddDamage method.
+It now tells the server that he needs to send it across the network to other clients.
-It will say hey, you, execute this function.
+This will then say, hey, you, execute this function (locally).

-On the PlayerTankControl.cs, we only need to add the following attribute above our AddDamage method and it will be available to be called.
+On the PlayerTankControl.cs, we only need to add the following attribute above our AddDamage method and it will be available to be called by RPC calls.
 ```C#
 [PunRPC]
 ```